Gesture and posing – building up a photograph

 - Using a gridded stripbox as the main light (model: Claudia)

-- Using a big gridded strip-box / soft-box (model: Anita DeBauch)studio
+- Using a big gridded strip-box / soft-box (model: Anita DeBauch)

 Lighting setup & gear used